MARS: a Multimodal Alignment and Ranking System for Few-Shot Segmentation: Method

 Our pipeline works with a set of mask proposals $M_P(I_q, S(l))$ generated by \ac{FSS} models.
 We refine these predictions by incorporating both visual and textual alignment.
 The process consists of five key steps, all leveraging pre-trained models:

-\begin{enumerate} \item \textbf{Textual Information Retrieval Module}: We first use ViP-LLaVA \cite{cai2024vipllava} And WordNet \cite{miller1995wordnet} to extract a class name $c$ and a textual description $t$ from the support set images. \item \textbf{Visual-Text Alignment Module}: The query image $I_q$ is encoded using the CLIP \cite{radford2021learningtransferablevisualmodels} image encoder, while the class name $c$ is processed through the CLIP text encoder.
-We then compute the \textit{Refined Text Alignment} quantity, which contributes to the computation of the \textit{LC} score. \item \textbf{AlphaClip Module}: The dot product between AlphaCLIP \cite{sun2024alpha} embeddings of $\{c, t\}$, and $I_q$ is used as core quantity to compute \textit{GC} score. \item \textbf{Visual Visual Alignment Module} Embedding features from the query image $I_q$ and support set $S(l)$ are extracted using a ViT Model \cite{oquab2023dinov2}.
+\begin{enumerate} \item \textbf{Textual Information Retrieval Module}: We first use ViP-LLaVA \cite{cai2024vipllava} and WordNet \cite{miller1995wordnet} to extract a class name $c$ and a textual description $t$ from the support set images. \item \textbf{Visual-Text Alignment Module}: The query image $I_q$ is encoded using the CLIP \cite{radford2021learningtransferablevisualmodels} image encoder, while the class name $c$ is processed through the CLIP text encoder.
+We then compute the \textit{Refined Text Alignment} quantity, which contributes to the computation of the \textit{LC} score. \item \textbf{AlphaClip Module}: The dot product between AlphaCLIP \cite{sun2024alpha} embeddings of $\{c, t\}$, and $I_q$ is used as core quantity to compute \textit{GC} score. \item \textbf{Visual-Visual Alignment Module} Embedding features from the query image $I_q$ and support set $S(l)$ are extracted using a ViT Model \cite{oquab2023dinov2}.
 These features produce two key outputs: a \textit{Refined Visual Alignment} and a \textit{Cost Matrix}, which contribute to computing the \textit{LV} and \textit{GV} scores, respectively. \item \textbf{Filtering-Merging Module}: All the scores are always computed with respect to a mask proposal $m_i \in M_P(I_q, S(l))$.
 The final score is computed as a simple average of the four.
-A final threshold-based filtering and merging strategy outputs the best mask. \end{enumerate} A complete overview of our pipeline is shown in Fig.~\ref{fig:mars_overview}, with complete details provided in the following sections.
+A final threshold-based filtering and merging strategy outputs the best mask. \end{enumerate}

+A complete overview of our pipeline is shown in Fig.~\ref{fig:mars_overview}, with complete details provided in the following sections and Fig.~\ref{fig:VTP_VVP}.